mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/file-base.md

 When overridden in a derived class, updates the current record using field values from a data structure.This base class throws a NotSupportedException exception by default.

+#### Remarks
+This base implentation throws a NotImplementedException exception.

 ```cs
 void update(string formatName, Char[] optionIndicators, IDS fromDS)
 ```